viamrobotics/docs/docs/tutorials/control/flutter-app.md

 Flutter can compile and run on many different platforms.
 For the purpose of this tutorial, we will be developing for iOS.

-You can always run your app on another platform later.
+You can always run your app on another platform later by developing with a different target.
-It's just easier to have a clear development target in mind; it makes the next step smoother.

 ### Install Flutter